 As similar as life itself, in dispossessing what we think is ours, deprived of control, in losing and detachment, there’s intimacy with an entity Greater than this world.
 Rid of the jealousy, we go out to the world with a heart of kindness and unconditional love.
 With inner strength.
 With a possibility of a raised station.
 With the companion of that something Greater.
 To finally be alone in the alone.

 A special language spoken between two spiritual lovers, Rumi and Shams were.
-And how the reed flute yearns to reunite with the reedbed.
+How the reed flute yearns to reunite with the reedbed.
+And how every broken hearts seek to love the Prophet salallahu alaihi wasallam.
 How can we write our own poems in our hearts if the world and our problems mattered more.

 Indeed, we have to love with integrity of feelings and give with generosity of hands.